Make memories at fascinating museums and local attractions.

 The star was illuminated for the first time on November 23, 1949.

-Through its 65 years, the Roanoke Star has become synonymous with the region and is still one of the most talked about and recognizable icons of Virginia.
+Through its history, the Roanoke Star has become synonymous with the region and is still one of the most talked about and recognizable icons of Virginia.

 First Time Illuminated: November 23, 1949

 Height of Structure: 88.5 feet